Air engagements of the Gulf War: USAF F-15E vs. IQAF Mi-24 Hind

+For some reason the original source in this wiki listed a MD Helicopters MD 500 instead of a Mil Mi-24.

 15 February 1991

 USAF A-10A vs. IQAF Mi-8

 An A-10A ground attack aircraft (serno.
 81-0964 bearing nose art with a nod to the band The Grateful Dead's "Steal Your Face" album art & now nicknamed "MiL Killer") from the 511th TFS "Vultures" / 10th TFW, attached to the 354th FW Provisional, and piloted by Captain Todd "Shanghai" Sheehy, shot down an Iraqi Mi-8 helicopter with its GAU-8 "Avenger" 30mm cannon.
 On the first pass of two, attempts were made to secure an AIM-9M lock but due to high dive angle and the heat of the desert sand, a lock was not achieved.
 Capt.
 Sheehy employed the gun, hitting the attack helicopter in the tail boom section before extending and making a second pass with the gun, which sent the helicopter cartwheeling across the desert floor in a fireball.
 Capt.
 Sheehy destroyed an Iraqi SU-7 "Fitter" aircraft on the ground with cannon fire from the GAU-8, immediately prior to this engagement.